Adventure Travel Photography Gear We Use To Take Stunning Photos

 We stow our camera in a GoScope Alpha Pro Case.

 Our Sony a7iii with the 28-70 mm lens fits perfectly in this case with the strap attached.
-We like that this case is hard-sided, so if we happen to drop our bag, the camera will be protected.
+We like that this case is hard-sided, so if we happen to drop our bag, the camera is protected.

 We keep the camera body and lens detached while transporting our equipment in the GoScope Alpha Pro Case when it’s tucked away in our hiking bag.